kite99520/kite99520.github.io/_pages/about.md

 My research experiences revolve around the evaluation of LLMs, text generation, and summarization.
 Specifically, I am interested in automatic evaluation, human evaluation, meta-evaluation, and reproducibility.
 I believe that evaluation is crucial in current research.
 Without a more reliable evaluation mechanism, it is difficult to accurately determine whether an innovation is a genuine advancement or merely an illusion, especially in the context of a large amount of incremental research.

-*I am looking for 25 Fall PhD opportunities!
-Please do not hesitate to contact me if you are interested in my studies.*

 Preprints
 ======